stormcrows/dom-reducer/README.md

 It can be used for node info collection.

-It can behave like Visitor pattern modifying nodes, and if you only need that functionality use dom-visitor instead:
+It can behave like Visitor pattern modifying nodes, and if you only need that functionality or breadth-first traversal, then use dom-visitor instead:

 - https://www.npmjs.com/package/dom-visitor
 - https://github.com/stormcrows/dom-visitor